Mahdi-Heidari/Even-or-Odd/README.md

 # Even-or-Odd
-Prompts the user to enter an integer number from standard input - keyboard and examines whether the number is even or odd.
+Prompts the user to enter an integer number from the standard input - keyboard and examines whether the number is even or odd.

 Here is a sample run: